Sv443/BetterYTM/README.md

 </sup>

 <br><br><br>

+## Plugins:
+BetterYTM supports plugin userscripts that can be installed in parallel and can make use of BetterYTM's pre-existing API.

+Currently there are no available plugins, but you can [submit your own here](https://github.com/Sv443/BetterYTM/issues/new?assignees=Sv443&labels=plugin%20submission&projects=&template=3_plugin_submission.md&title=).
+Also refer to the [plugin creation guide](./contributing.md#developing-a-plugin-that-interfaces-with-betterytm) for more information on how to use the API.

+<br><br>

 ### Development:
 This project is based on my extensive template for making a userscript with TypeScript and many modern language and convenience features.